Michel Aflaq: Iraqi-led Ba'ath Party: 1968–1989

 Aflaq moved to Baghdad following his reelection to the secretary generalship in February 1968.
-He stayed there until 1970, when Black September happened, he criticized the Ba'ath leadership of doing too little to help the Palestine Liberation Organisation during the conflict.
+He stayed there until 1970, when Black September happened, he criticized the Ba'ath leadership for doing too little to help the Palestine Liberation Organisation during the conflict.
 During the conflict, Aflaq lobbied extensively for Yasser Arafat and the PLO.
 Aflaq wanted Iraqi intervention; al-Bakr, however, refused to get Iraq involved in such a conflict.
 Because of this, Aflaq returned to Lebanon in self-imposed exile.
 The government of Hafez al-Assad, the President of Syria, condemned Aflaq to death in absentia in 1971.

-Later life and death

 After four years of self-imposed exile Aflaq returned to Iraq in 1974, a year before the Lebanese Civil War broke out.
 He refrained from taking part in Iraqi politics.
 He published several works during this period, the most notable being The Struggle Against Distorting the Movement of Arab Revolution in 1975.
 Aflaq regained some of his influence when he befriended Saddam Hussein, President of Iraq from 1979 until 2003.
 During the Iran–Iraq War the Iranian leadership accused Hussein of being under the control of a Christian, and Aflaq himself was labelled "a Christian infidel".
 Effectively, throughout his tenure as secretary general in Iraq, Aflaq was given all due honour as the founder of the Ba'ath movement, but on policy-making, he was ignored.

-Aflaq died on 23 June 1989 in Paris, after undergoing heart surgery there.